Stock apps for kids that will help teach them how the stock market works, PLUS, let them make parent-approved trades.

 We’ll go over the features of each, the cost, and what you can expect.

-Also, each of these apps allow kids to buy fractional shares.
+Also, each of these apps allows kids to buy fractional shares.
 This means they can buy part or a fraction of a share (without needing to save up enough to buy one whole share).

-It also means they can choose a dollar amount to invest, and not have to calculate out the number of whole shares they can afford.
+It also means they can choose a dollar amount to invest, and not have to calculate the number of whole shares they can afford.

-Greenlight App
+1. Greenlight App

 Kids can use the Greenlight app (with the Greenlight + Invest, or Greenlight Max plans) to research stocks, invest an amount of their choice, and track progress over time.